kapilgandhi/ToDo-List/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Features

+`Double click on label for Inline Editing.`
+`Select all checkbox will only appear if the list is having more than 1 Todo.` `Delete key will only work if select all checkbox is selected.`